Inverness Town House

 Inverness Town House is a municipal building in the High Street, Inverness, Scotland.
-The town hall, which was the headquarters of Inverness Burgh Council, is a Category A listed building.
+The town hall, which was the headquarters of Inverness Town Council and now serves as a local office of the Highland Council, is a Category A listed building.

 History

+The first municipal building in the town was the Inverness Tolbooth which dated back to at least 1593.
+After a new stone bridge was built across the River Ness in 1685, civic officials were accommodated in the East Gatehouse to the bridge.

-The first town house in Inverness, which was built on a site previously occupied by a private residence of Lord Lovat, was completed in 1708 and subsequently enlarged in 1750.
+A town house, intended to accommodate meetings of the burgh council, was built at the corner of Castle Wynd and the High Street.
+Erected on a site previously occupied by a private residence of Lord Lovat, it was completed in 1708 and subsequently enlarged in 1750.
 After Duncan Grant of Bught House died in 1873, leaving £5,000 towards the cost of a new town house, civic leaders decided to use the legacy to demolish the old town house and to construct a new building on the same site.
 Much of the design work had been undertaken by 1876.

 The foundation stone for the new building was laid by the provost, Alexander Simpson, on 15 April 1878.
 It was designed by William Lawrie in the Gothic style, built with ashlar stone at a cost of £13,500 and was officially opened by the Duke of Edinburgh on 19 January 1882.
-A carved burgh coat of arms which had originally be used to decorate a bridge across the River Ness that had been completed in 1685, was rescued when the bridge was swept away in a flood in January 1849 and embedded in the west elevation of the new town house.
+A carved burgh coat of arms which had originally been used to decorate a bridge across the River Ness that had been completed in 1685, was rescued when the bridge was swept away in a flood in January 1849 and embedded in the west elevation of the new town house.

 The design was modelled on The McManus, an art gallery and museum in Dundee which had been designed by George Gilbert Scott and completed in 1867.
-It involved a symmetrical main frontage with seven bays facing onto the High Street; the middle bay featured an arched doorway with a gablet roof on the ground floor, a mullioned window with the town's coat of arms carved into a panel on the first floor and an mullioned window in the attic all flanked by tourelles.
+It involved a symmetrical main frontage with seven bays facing onto the High Street; the middle bay featured an arched doorway with a gablet roof on the ground floor, a mullioned window with the town's coat of arms carved into a panel on the first floor and a mullioned window in the attic all flanked by tourelles.
 The outer bays contained trefoil headed mullioned windows on the ground floor, mullion windows with tracery on the first floor and bartizans at the building corners.
 Internally, the principal rooms were the main hall, the council chamber and the committee room.
 The entrance vestibule leading to the staircase was lit by stained glass designed and manufactured by Adam & Small.